charl-kruger/v0-mcp/README.md

 ### MCP Client Configuration

-Configure your MCP client to use the `X-V0-Key` header:
+Configure your MCP client to use the `key` query parameter:

 ```json
 {